-In the early 1960s the first four panda reserves are established and a nature decree issued prohibiting the hunting of a list of animals, including the panda
+In the early 1960s, the first four panda reserves are established in China and a decree is issued prohibiting the hunting of a host of animals, including the giant panda.

-A 1989 WWF-funded research and satellite imagery show that suitable habitat for pandas in the Sichuan Province has shrunk to 50 percent of its size in 1974.
+In 1989, WWF-funded research and satellite imagery show that suitable habitat for pandas in Sichuan Province has shrunk by 50 percent since 1974.

-In 1992 A management plan for the panda is launched following a decade of cooperation between WWF and the Chinese Ministry of Forestry.
-Upon completion of the plan, 60 percent of all panda habitat would be included within protected areas.
+In 1992, a management plan for the panda is launched following a decade of cooperation between WWF and the Chinese Ministry of Forestry.
+Upon completion of the plan, 60 percent of all panda habitat will be included within protected areas.

-At 1998 WWF files a lawsuit over the panda loan process which results in a policy requiring U.S. zoos importing giant pandas to ensure that more than half of the funds associated with a panda loan to be channelled into the conservation of wild pandas and their habitat.
+In 1998, WWF files a lawsuit related to the process of loaning pandas to US zoos, which results in a policy requiring zoos importing pandas to ensure that more than half of the funds associated with each loan are channelled into the conservation of wild pandas and their habitat.

-What is the story behind the panda logo of WWF?
+What is the story behind WWF's panda logo?

-Aware of the need for a strong, recognisable symbol that would overcome all language barriers, WWF's founders agreed that the big, furry animal with her appealing, black-patched eyes would make an excellent logo.
+Aware of the need for a recognisable symbol that would overcome all language barriers, WWF's founders agreed that the big, furry bear with her distinctive black and white coat would make a great logo.

 The first sketches were done by the British environmentalist and artist, Gerald Watterson.